nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

 1. User !!lists contacts(UC2)!!.
 2. User requests to edit a contact.
 3. User specifies the index of the contact and details to edit.
-4. System updates the contact.
+4. AB3 updates the contact.

 Use case ends.

 **Extensions**

 1a.
-System displays no contacts. <br>
+AB3 displays no contacts. <br>
 &emsp;Use case ends. <br>
 3a.
-System detects user input is invalid. <br>
+AB3 detects user input is invalid. <br>
 &emsp;3a1.
-System displays an error message. <br>
+AB3 displays an error message. <br>
 &emsp;3a2.
 User enters new input. <br>
 &emsp;Steps 3a1-3a2 are repeated until user input is valid. <br>
 &emsp;Use case resumes from step 3. <br>